UPDATE, February 2025:

 A sixth book featuring one of my photographs is Michael Blome-Tillmann's The Semantics of Knowledge Attributions.
 Michael selected the first of the mockups prepared by OUP, below.
 I agree with him that it's the best of these options for his book, although I also rather like the look of the second, merely imaginary book cover.

-Aeon magazine recently published an online article I wrote on photography.
+Aeon magazine published an online article I wrote on photography.
 It is about the idea that photographs of people can capture their essence, and the relation of veracity to photography more generally.
-I would have liked the article to have included some more famous photographs, but that sadly was not to be, as I detail here.
-My first attempt to write on photography was for a blog post on Aesthetics for Birds where I reflected on the then popular social media tag #nofilter.
+I would have liked the article to have included some different photographs than it did, but that sadly was not to be, as I detail here.
+My earlier, first attempt to write on photography was for a blog post on Aesthetics for Birds where I reflected on the then popular social media tag #nofilter.
 In retrospect, I think I should have presented this piece in a way that was less about criticizing use of that tag, and more about making the simple but important point that there is no filter-neutral way to produce a photograph: one can either wrestle with the question of how best to control how exactly one’s image is filtered (this is necessary even if, indeed especially if, one is aiming for realism), or defer to a particular manufacturer’s purposely crafted filter that is, as a matter of necessity, provided with your camera (or with a particular type of film, or with a particular default rendering in editing software).
 I subsequently tried my hand at being an art critic for this piece on the same website.